motunmarteen/stacks-token-streaming/README.md

 A decentralized token streaming protocol built on Stacks blockchain using Clarity smart contracts.
 This project was completed as part of the **LearnWeb3 Stacks Developer Degree** course.

+## 🚀 Level 2 Upgrade Available!

+This repository now includes a **Level 2 upgrade** with pause/resume functionality and a modern React frontend!
+See the `pause-resume-feature` branch for the enhanced version.

+**Level 2 Features:**
+- ✅ Pause and Resume streams
+- ✅ Cancel streams with automatic refunds
+- ✅ Modern React + TailwindCSS frontend
+- ✅ Enhanced testing suite
+- ✅ Professional dashboard UI

 ## 🎯 Project Overview

 This project implements a token streaming protocol that allows continuous payments between two parties over time.
 The sender creates a stream with specific parameters, and the recipient can withdraw accumulated tokens at any point during the stream's active period.